codeorlov/fail2ban-cloudflare-sync/README.md

 ## How It Works

-1. Retrieves blocked IP addresses from all Fail2Ban chains
+1. Retrieves blocked IP addresses from all Fail2Ban chains in Plesk
 2. Creates or updates an IP list in Cloudflare for each configured domain
 3. Creates WAF rules that block requests from listed IPs
 4. Logs all operations with timestamps